In this section

 Find and fix leaks on your property

-All leaks on your property are your responsibility to fix.
+While we continue to work diligently to fix leaks, we encourage residents to actively find and fix leaks on their properties as every little bit counts.
 Leaks are anything from broken pipes under the house to dripping taps and toilets, they all contribute significantly to water being wasted in the home.

 Checklist: